 - Culturally responsive services for hidden communities such as programs for Amish children with rare genetic disorders (See DDC Clinic in Middlefield, OH.)

-- New solutions for old problems such as treating gun violence like a contagious disease (See CeaseFire in Chicago, IL.)
+- New solutions for old problems such as treating gun violence like a contagious disease (See Cure Violence.)

 - Creative approaches such as radio dramas to promote health information in rural African American and Hispanic communities (See Media for Health in Birmingham, AL.)